kubernetes/website/content/zh-cn/docs/tasks/administer-cluster/memory-manager.md

 ## 内存管理器配置   {#memory-manager-configuration}

 <!--
 Other Managers should be first pre-configured.
-Next, the Memory Manger feature should be enabled and be run with `Static` policy (section [Static policy](#policy-static)).
+Next, the Memory Manager feature should be enabled and be run with `Static` policy (section [Static policy](#policy-static)).
 Optionally, some amount of memory can be reserved for system or kubelet processes to increase node stability (section [Reserved memory flag](#reserved-memory-flag)).